knative/docs/blog/releases/announcing-knative-v0-22-release.md

 #### 💫 New Features & Changes

 - Added an autoscaling annotation to choose a different aggregation algorithm for the autoscaling metrics.
 This is experimental currently. [#10840](https://github.com/knative/serving/pull/10840)
-- Added autocreateClusterDomainClaims flag to network config map. [networking/#330](https://github.com/knative/networking/pull/330)
+- Added the `autocreateClusterDomainClaims` flag to the network ConfigMap. [networking/#330](https://github.com/knative/networking/pull/330)

 #### 🐞 Bug Fixes

-- Adds validation that a default max-scale is set if a max-scale-limit is specified in the autoscaler configmap (since otherwise the default max-scale, i.e. 0 = no max, would fail validation as it is above the max-scale-limit). [#10921](https://github.com/knative/serving/pull/10921)
+- Added validation that a default `max-scale` is set if a `max-scale-limit` is specified in the autoscaler ConfigMap.
+Otherwise, the default `max-scale`, `0` = no max, would fail validation as it is above the `max-scale-limit`. [#10921](https://github.com/knative/serving/pull/10921)
-- Bumped the resource request and limits of the autoscaler to 100m/100Mi, 1000m/1000Mi respectively. [#10865](https://github.com/knative/serving/pull/10865)
+- Raised the resource request and limits of the autoscaler to 100m/100Mi, 1000m/1000Mi respectively. [#10865](https://github.com/knative/serving/pull/10865)
-- Fixed a regression where the pod bringup time might have a latency of 10s or more even though the container should be up quickly. [#10992](https://github.com/knative/serving/pull/10992)
+- Fixed a regression where the latency of starting a pod could be 10s or more. [#10992](https://github.com/knative/serving/pull/10992)
-- Reduced the necessary memory allocations in the activator significantly, especially with disabled tracing. [#11016](https://github.com/knative/serving/pull/11016), [#11013](https://github.com/knative/serving/pull/11013), [#11009](https://github.com/knative/serving/pull/11009), [#11008](https://github.com/knative/serving/pull/11008)
+- Reduced required memory allocations in the activator significantly, particularly when tracing is turned off. [#11016](https://github.com/knative/serving/pull/11016), [#11013](https://github.com/knative/serving/pull/11013), [#11009](https://github.com/knative/serving/pull/11009), [#11008](https://github.com/knative/serving/pull/11008)
-- Fix the incorrect Gateway name format for DomainMapping auto TLS feature for net-istio implmenetation. [net-istio#532](https://github.com/knative-sandbox/net-istio/pull/532)
+- Fixed the incorrect gateway name format for the domain mapping auto TLS feature for `net-istio` implementation. [net-istio#532](https://github.com/knative-sandbox/net-istio/pull/532)

 ### Eventing v0.22